nirmata/nirmata-scripts/delete-old-users/README.md

-This script is used to delete the users from Nirmata who have not logged into Nirmata for more than 365 days.
+This script is used to delete the users from Nirmata who have not logged into Nirmata for more than 365 days (This parameter `NOOFDAYS` can be updated in the script if needed).

 <ins>**Prerequisites:**</ins>